 1. Premium Ultimate Reward Cards (DIRECTLY transfer to travel partners)

-• Personal: Chase Sapphire Preferred, Chase Sapphire Reserve
+• Personal: Chase Sapphire Preferred and Chase Sapphire Reserve

 • Business: Ink Plus (no longer offered to new applicants) and Ink Business Preferred

 2. No Annual Fee Ultimate Reward Cards (Do not directly transfer to travel partners but you can indirectly transfer if you have one of the premium ultimate rewards cards above)